-Regulatory Cooperation Forum support embarking countries to develop effectively independent and robust nuclear safety regulators.
-The forum brings together provider countries (IAEA Member States with advanced nuclear power programmes) and observers (International Organizations) with receiving countries (IAEA Member States committed to developing a nuclear power programme) for a unique exchange of experience in developing a nuclear power programme.
+The activities of the Regulatory Cooperation Forum include supporting embarking countries to develop effectively independent and robust nuclear safety regulators.
+The forum brings together provider countries (IAEA Member States with advanced nuclear power programmes), observers (interested international organizations) and recipient countries (IAEA Member States committed to developing a nuclear power programme) to exchange experience in developing a nuclear power programme.
+You can visit

-- The European Commission and the IAEA cooperate through extra-budgetary projects in the field of Nuclear Safety.
-In this regard, project 2013/313-757 on Identifying Safety and Regulatory Implications from the Fukushima Daiichi Accident on IAEA Safety Standards and Safety Services directly supports embarking countries.
-Former project
+Project 2013/313-757 on Identifying Safety and Regulatory Implications from the Fukushima Daiichi Accident on IAEA Safety Standards and Safety Services includes activities specifically targeting embarking countries.
+Also former

-2010/244-291 strengthened regulatory capabilities for countries embarking on nuclear power.
-For further information, please also visit
+project 2010/244-291 was aimed at strengthening regulatory capabilities for countries embarking on nuclear power.

 The European Commission and the IAEA have in place a multi-donor Delegation Agreement in support of the IAEA IRRS Programme.
 The agreement, which was started in December 2016, has a four-year lifetime.
 Details of the programme of work of the agreement can be consulted in this page of REGNET site.
 The programme of work includes activities aimed to enhance interconnectivity between IRRS modular structure and the self-assessment of safety infrastructure for nuclear power in embarking countries following the approach of